Quantum Magnetism in Minerals: Quantum spin chains

-three superexchange interactions: the weakly ferromagnetic rung interaction $J_1\approx-3$~meV, which acts between the structurally equivalent Cu sites, and two nearly equal diagonal AFM interactions $J_2\approx J_3\approx 10.8$~meV.
+In a recent study, Fujihala \textit{et~al.} \cite{FujihalaSugimoto18} considered the magnetic properties of the sulfate mineral fedotovite, K$_2$Cu$_3$O(SO$_4$)$_3$.
+This compound forms emerald-green crystals with a monoclinic crystal structure (space group $C2/c$), in which magnetic Cu$^{2+}$ ions are grouped by six into edge-sharing tetrahedral clusters \cite{StarovaFilatov91}.
+These clusters are then connected to each other by SO$_4^{2-}$ ions to form chains along the $b$ axis, as shown in Fig.~\ref{Fig:Fedotovite}\,(a,b), whereas interchain coupling along the $a$ and $c$ axes is negligible.
+The effective model of such a hexamer cluster, proposed by Fujihala \textit{et~al.} \cite{FujihalaSugimoto18}, includes three superexchange interactions: the weakly ferromagnetic rung interaction $J_1\approx-3$~meV, which acts between the structurally equivalent Cu sites, and two nearly equal diagonal AFM interactions $J_2\approx J_3\approx 10.8$~meV.
 These parameters result in a triplet ground state of the cluster, which has been confirmed by magnetic susceptibility and high-field magnetization measurements.
 The latter exhibits a 1/3 plateau above $\sim$\,30~T, which is small compared to the $J_2\approx J_3$ energy scale.
-Consequently, an effective \mbox{$S=1$} degree of freedom can be associated with every cluster in its ground state.
+Consequently, an effective $S=1$ degree of freedom can be associated with every cluster in its ground state.
 It is therefore expected that such clusters, connected into a 1D chain by an effective intercluster interaction $J_{\rm eff}$, would realize a Haldane state by analogy with integer-spin chains or AFM spin-$\frac{1}{2}$ ladders \cite{MasudaZheludev06, VekuaHonecker06}.
-In the same work~\cite{FujihalaSugimoto18}, the authors generalize this case to a more general situation of edge-shared tetrahedral clusters with an arbitrary number of rungs and come to the conclusion that the ground state would alternate between singlet and triplet as the number of tetrahedra is increased.
+In the same work \cite{FujihalaSugimoto18}, the authors extend this case to a more general situation of edge-shared tetrahedral clusters with an arbitrary number of rungs and come to the conclusion that the ground state would alternate between singlet and triplet as the number of tetrahedra is increased.
 Therefore, any cluster with an even number of tetrahedra (i.e. odd number of rungs) would realize a Haldane state.
 In this respect, fedotovite can be considered as a generalization of the $S=\frac{1}{2}$ AFM spin-ladder model, where a cluster trivially consists of a single rung.